CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 # N-Bit Parallel Adder
 {: .no_toc }

-The Full Adder is capable of adding only two single digit binary number along with a carry input.
-But in practical we need to add binary numbers which are much longer than just one bit.
-To add two n-bit binary numbers we need to use the n-bit parallel adder.
-It uses a number of full adders in cascade.
-The carry output of the previous full adder is connected to carry input of the next full adder.
+The Full Adder can only add 2 single bit binary numbers with a carry input,but for practical uses, we must be able to add more than just a single binary number.
+To add only 2 n-bit binary numbers, the n-bit parallel adder can be implemented, for calculation it cascades a number of Full Adders.
+The carry-output one Full Adder is connected to the next Full Adder's carry-input.

 ## 4 Bit Parallel Adder
-In the block diagram, A0 and B0 represent the LSB of the four bit words A and B.
-Hence Full Adder-0 is the lowest stage.
-Hence its Cin has been permanently made 0.
-The rest of the connections are exactly same as those of n-bit parallel adder is shown in fig. The four bit parallel adder is a very common logic circuit.
+In the below block diagram, B0 and A0 represent the LSB(Least Significant Bit) of the 4 bit variables A and B, hence Full Adder(0) is the lowest stage, and its C-in is permanently made 0.
+Other than these, the remaining connections are same as that of N-bit parallel adder, as shown in figure.
+This is a very commonly used logic circuit.

 ## Block Diagram